Michail Antonio: 2015–2017

 On 1 September 2015, Antonio signed for Premier League club West Ham United for around £7 million on a four-year contract with an option for a further two years.
 He made his debut on 19 September, replacing Victor Moses in the 60th minute of West Ham's 2–1 Premier League win at Manchester City.
 In a Man of the match performance on 28 December 2015 in a 2–1 win, Antonio scored his first goal for West Ham.
 With the team losing 1–0 to Southampton, Antonio equalised when a clearance hit him and looped over Southampton goalkeeper, Maarten Stekelenburg.

 On 27 February, Antonio scored the only goal in a home win over Sunderland.
 He celebrated by lying on his side and spinning in a circle, imitating a celebration by The Simpsons character Homer Simpson in the episode "Last Exit to Springfield".
-In his next appearance, Antonio turned-in a Man of the match performance, scoring the only goal in a home win against Tottenham Hotspur.
+In his next appearance, Antonio turned-in a Man of the match performance, scoring the only goal in a home win against London rivals Tottenham Hotspur.
 He followed this with another goal in a 3–2 away win at Everton three days later as West Ham came from two goals down.
 In July 2016, Antonio signed a new, four-year contract with West Ham.

 Antonio started West Ham's first match of the 2016–17 season in the right-back position, subsequently giving away a penalty in the early stages of the second half, which was converted by Eden Hazard, to give Chelsea a 1–0 lead.
 He was substituted not long after for Sam Byram.
 Chelsea went on to win 2–1.
 In the second match of the season, on 21 August 2016, Antonio returned to his favourite position of winger.
 He scored the only goal of the match, from a cross by Gökhan Töre, in a 1–0 win against Bournemouth; West Ham's first Premier League match and goal at their new ground, the London Stadium.
 In April 2017, having scored nine goals for West Ham, Antonio was ruled out for the remainder of the season with what was described by manager, Slaven Bilić, as a "significant injury".
 For his performances during the 2016–17 season, Antonio was named Hammer of the Year.
 On 11 May 2017, West Ham announced that Antonio had signed a new, four-year contract.